dianping/cat/lib/python/README.md

     t.add_data("hello world!")
 ```

-If something goes wrong in the `with` context, the status of the transaction will be set to `FAILED`, and whatever the code block raised an exception or not, the transaction will be auto-completed.
+If something goes wrong in the `with` context, the status of the transaction will be set to `FAILED`, and whether the code block raised an exception or not, the transaction will be auto-completed.

 Though it is a bit complex, you can get the transaction object :)